fullperm/misc/README.md

-# Fullperm misc for Secondlife
+# Fullperm misc for Secondlife & OpenSim